uktrade/data-hub-api/README.md

       For more information, [see the elasticsearch docs on vm.max_map_count](https://www.elastic.co/guide/en/elasticsearch/reference/6.6/vm-max-map-count.html).

-5. Optionally, you can load some test data and update elasticsearch:

-    ```shell
-    docker-compose run leeloo ./manage.py loaddata /app/fixtures/test_data.yaml
-    docker-compose run leeloo ./manage.py sync_es
-    ```

-6. Create a superuser:

-    ```shell
-    docker-compose run leeloo ./manage.py createsuperuser
-    ```

-7. Run the services:

-    ```shell
-    docker-compose up
-    ```

-8. Optionally, you may want to run a local copy of the data hub frontend.
+4. Optionally, you may want to run a local copy of the data hub frontend.
     By default, you can run both leeloo and the frontend under one docker-compose project.
 [See the instructions in the frontend readme to set it up](https://github.com/uktrade/data-hub-frontend/#setting-up-with-docker-compose).